ronite-bw/multisensor_calibration/doc/user_docs/index.md

     ruf2025_multisensor_calibration,
-    title={Multi-Sensor Calibration Toolbox for Large-Scale Offroad Robotics}, author={Boitumelo Ruf and Miguel Granero and Raphael Hagmanns and Janko Petereit}, conference={German Robotics Conference (RIG) 2025},
+    title={Multi-Sensor Calibration Toolbox for Large-Scale Offroad Robotics}, author={Boitumelo Ruf and Miguel Granero and Raphael Hagmanns and Janko Petereit}, conference={German Robotics Conference (GRC) 2025},
     year={2025},
 }
 ```

 The latest source code is available on [GitHub](https://github.com/FraunhoferIOSB/multisensor_calibration).
-Furthermore, the 'multisensor_calibration' is also released as an official package for ROS 2 and can be installed with apt-get.
+Furthermore, the `multisensor_calibration` is also released as an official package for ROS 2 and can be installed with apt-get.
 Since ROS 1 is soon end-of-life, there will be no official release for ROS 1.
 However, there is a version of the source code available for ROS 1 under the branch [noetic](https://github.com/FraunhoferIOSB/multisensor_calibration/tree/noetic).